 In a world with edge-to-edge displays and curved edges, the boxy Pixel 4 XL can feel a little out of place, and some might label it as boring, perhaps the worst thing you can say about a smartphone's look and feel.
 But the Pixels have always placed functionality ahead of design flare, and the Pixel 4 XL doesn't deviate from that path.

 I wish Google got a little bit more daring with colors, as the most radical move it made here was to add an Oh So Orange option alongside the traditional Clearly White and Just Black models.
 The former makes it looks like you're toting around a square Creamsicle, while the latter colors are pretty run of the mill.
 The Just Black model I tested has a glossy, mirrored finish that easily smudges.
 The orange and white models opt for a matte texture.

 At 6.3 x 2.9 x 0.3 inches, the Pixel 4 XL can be a little difficult to use with one hand.
 But if you prefer big-screen phones, this is something you've long since come to terms with.

-You'll appreciate the Pixel 4 XL's IP68 water-resistance rating, which should keep the phone safe in up to 5 feet of water for half-an-hour.
+You'll appreciate the Pixel 4 XL's IP68 water-resistance rating, which should keep the phone safe in up to 5 feet of water for half-an-hour, and makes it one of the best waterproof phones you can buy today.
 I was less impressed by the durability of the Pixel 4 XL's display, which picked up a scratch just bouncing around my pocket for less than a day — nothing catastrophic, but visible enough for someone else to notice when I handed him the phone to admire.